Last Updated on

 - Utilities (Electricity, water, gas, sewer)

-- Cell Phones (We no longer have cell phones and are loving it.)
+- Cell Phones (Michael no longer has a cell phones and is loving it.)

 Figure out what you spend on the above items, remembering to add in any other recurring expenses you’ll no longer have.
 And this doesn’t even cover what you may spend on miscellaneous items like entertainment, clothing, dining out, sporting events, vacation, etc.